Table of Contents

 Skyline Seven is one of the best hotels to stay in Baguio, Philippines.
-The hotel has a calm, peaceful ambience which gives an amazing experience to guests.
+The hotel has a calm, peaceful ambiance which gives a fantastic experience to guests.
 While the hotel is away from the city rush, the hotel is accessible and close to various public transportations.

-Free breakfast is a speciality of the hotel which fills your tummy before going to explore the city.
-The staff is very friendly, the hotel has a dining area, picnic area, garden, lockers lounge and free private parking spaces for their guests.
+A complimentary breakfast is a specialty of the hotel, which fills your tummy before exploring the city.
+The staff is amiable, and the hotel has a dining area, picnic area, garden, lockers lounge, and free private parking spaces for their guests.

 - Location – Loakan Road 5, 2602 Baguio, Philippines